simon-brooke/beowulf/README.md

 than legend had led me to believe.
 The language is remarkably close to [Portable Standard Lisp](http://www.softwarepreservation.org/projects/LISP/standard_lisp_family/#Portable_Standard_LISP_) which is in my opinion one of the best and most usable early Lisp implementations.

+What's even more surprising is how faithful a reimplementation of Lisp 1.5 the first Lisp dialect I learned, [Acornsoft Lisp](https://en.wikipedia.org/wiki/Acornsoft_LISP), turns out to have been.

-I'm convinced you could still use Lisp 1.5 for interesting and useful software (which isn't to say that some modern Lisps aren't better, but this is software which is almost sixty years old).
+I'm convinced you could still use Lisp 1.5 for interesting and useful software (which isn't to say that modern Lisps aren't better, but this is software which is almost sixty years old).

 ## Installation